Teun/Memcached.Namespacer/README.md

 ### Clearing a specific user from cache
 If we want to clear cache for a specific user, the only thing we have to do is incrementing the counter in counter:userID:12543.
 This will change all keys that use this user ID.
 The old cached values will not be used anymore and eventually cleaned up.

+## Decreasing overhead

+It is not very efficient to have to fetch multiple keys from memcached to read only one entry.
+There is a way to make this more efficient, especially if clearing is infrequent.
+What we do is keeping one central master counter that we can use for all namespaces, unless they have changed.
+This of cource transfers the problem to keeping track of touched namespaces.
+If namespace changes are uncommon, we can do this in an efficient way.
+We store some data with the default counter called Evidence.
+The amount of data used for evidence can change, but for the example, we'll use 8 bytes (64 bits).
+At start, the bytes are all blank: 0000000000000000.
+Now if we want to increase the namespace for user ID 12543, we will flip a bit that corresponds to this number.
+The easiest way it taking the modulo: 12543 % 64 = 63.
+So we set bit 63 to 1: 0000000000000001.